 Solovey, Mark, July 2020, Social Science for What?
 Public Funding for the “Other Sciences” at the U.S. National Science Foundation since World War Two (Cambridge, MA: MIT Press).

-Solovey, Mark and Deborah Weinstein, guest co-editors, forthcoming Fall 2019, “Living Well: Histories of Emotions, Wellness, and Human Flourishing,” thematic volume of Journal of the History of the Behavioral Sciences, v.
-55, no. 4.
+Solovey, Mark and Deborah Weinstein, co-editors, Fall 2019, “Living Well: Histories of Wellbeing and Human Flourishing,” Journal of the History of the Behavioral Sciences, v.
+55, pp. 271-357.